Caroline Kingsbury

-Caroline Kingsbury is an American pop musician from Los Angeles, California.
+Caroline Kingsbury (born August 16, 1995) is an American pop musician from Melbourne, Florida.

 Early life and background

 Kingsbury grew up in a conservative Christian household in Florida, where she first performed music as part of her church worship band.
 She has said that her early exposure to music was shaped by restrictions in her household; while artists such as the Beatles and Bob Dylan were permitted, contemporary popular music was discouraged.